This Is Fine.

 This week we examine our “stains” in the light of God, and specifically through the lens of Jonah—AFTER he got spat out of the whale.
 The good news is that God’s grace washes us clean and helps us to see that we are new creations in Christ.
 Join us for worship this morning as we sing, pray, and grow our way closer to God!

+It's easy to put your suitcase in the closet, but what do you do with your internal baggage?
 Do you know someone who says, "the only time that I think about that is when you bring it up, other than that it never really bothers me",?
 In reality, burying your baggage does not make the pain go away, and it keeps manifesting in ways that hurt you and others.
 Today, Pastor Jeff will be offering some insight on how to loosen our grip on past hurts so we can live a healthier, happier life.

 Prayer is often defined as simply, “talking to God.”
 This isn’t a wrong definition, but there’s more to prayer than just talking.
 As we take a look at what it means to be intentional in prayer, we’ll consider how we learn to pray, even if you’ve been doing it your whole life.
 We’ll also consider how the seeds planted in prayer can sustain, equip, and transform us for God’s work in the world.